 All of those things make this a no-brainer choice to use a Genie+ reservation.
 The only question is if it’s better to book one here or on Frozen Ever After.
 Both of them are really close.
-They are both equally as popular with families and guests overall and both attached to popular Disney IP.
+They are both equally as popular with families and guests overall and both are attached to popular Disney IP.

-You really can’t go wrong with making either ride your highest priority Genie+ attraction, we give the slight nod to Remy’s.
+You really can’t go wrong with making either ride your highest priority Genie+ attraction, we give a slight nod to Remy’s.
 Our only exception would be if you are rope dropping EPCOT from the International Gateway.
-In that case, you can rope drop Remy’s Ratatouille Adventure via standby queue and use your first Genie+ on Frozen Ever After.
+In that case, you can rope drop Remy’s Ratatouille Adventure via the standby queue and use your first Genie+ on Frozen Ever After.